 So in September 1927, with the backing of local business and political leaders, Florida's first two-year institution of higher learning, St. Petersburg Junior College, opened in an unused wing of the then-new St. Petersburg High School.
-Enrollment - 102, taught by a diploma was all that was needed for certification.
+Enrollment - 102, taught by a faculty of 14.
+The first college president was George Lynch who served also as Superintendent of Public Instruction, St. Petersburg Public Schools.